ProdatoAnalytics/jrs-rest-java-client/README.md

         .resource("/datasources")
         .moveFrom("/reports/testFolder");
 ```

-## Creating and Updating File and InputStream Resources
+### Uploading File Resources
-You must specify the MIME type that corresponds with the desired file type, you can take it from `ClientFile.FileType` enumeration.
+To upload file you must specify the MIME type that corresponds with the desired file type, you can take it from `ClientFile.FileType` enumeration.
 ```java
 // Using multi-part form
 OperationResult<ClientFile> result = session